rage/programming-23/data/part-11/1-list-comprehensions.md

 </sample-output>

-If the condition `number >= 0` is true, the item undergoes expression `number`, and the result is the item itself.
+Reiterating what happens above: if the condition `number >= 0` is true, the item undergoes expression `number`, and the result is the item itself.
 If the condition is false, the item undergoes expression `-number`, so that it becomes positive in value.

 In the following example we have the function `string_lengths` which takes a list as its argument, and returns another list with the lengths of any strings in the original list.
 This function is okay with list items of any type, however.
 If the item is a string, it calculates its length.
-If the item is antyhing else, it inserts -1 in the list it returns.
+If the item is anything else, it inserts -1 in the list it returns.

 ```python
 def string_lengths(my_list: list):